 Our last event (above) was a launch for our new sweet white wine Vent des Cimes.
 Since we have never done a sweet white wine before, we wanted to understand how people like to drink it, and let people experience food pairings.
 We created three food stations around major flavors—salty, sweet and spicy—with a mix of classic French food, like blue cheese, and classic Chinese food, mostly Sichuanese.

-It’s different fro an event in [a city like] Hefei where it’s just about downing wine.
-I have a good time, and people are super nice, but [people at the Beijing events] care about the wine and story and what we are trying to do.
+It’s different from an event in [a city like] Hefei where it’s just about downing wine.
+I have a good time there, and people are super nice, but [people at the Beijing events] care about the wine and story and what we are trying to do.
 These events are good preparation: if they are happening in Beijing and Shanghai, they will eventually come to other cities.

 Speaking of downing wine, what percent of Ponty wine that you drink is sipped rather than ganbei’d?